 If you get a digital planner undated you can make use of it year after year.

-I’ve created an undated digital planner that has 30 different weekly lesson plan templates to provide for every teacher’s unique style of planning.
+I’ve created a digital planner undated that has 30 different weekly lesson plan templates to provide for every teacher’s unique style of planning.
 Half have the days across the top and the other half have the days down the left hand side.

 It also has 20 admin templates ie; meetings, checklists, behaviour tool, birthdays, term overviews, assessment, and so on.